 Unlike radiation therapy or chemotherapy, targeted treatments only affect cancerous cells, not healthy cells.
 For this reason, they are less likely to cause side effects throughout the body.

 Some hormones encourage cancer cells to grow.
-Hormone therapy for cancer blocks or removes these hormones.
+Hormone therapy for cancer

 The main hormone involved in the treatment is progestin.
 Other options are tamoxifen (Nolvadex), an estrogen receptor modulator, luteinizing hormone-releasing hormone agonists, and aromatase inhibitors.

 The side effects depend on the specific medication.

 Doctors usually recommend hormone treatment for people with advanced endometrial cancer and also provide chemotherapy.